storefront-x/magento-module-catalog-graphql-extended/README.md

-# magento-module-catalog-graphql-extended
+# Catalog GraphQL Extended

-Magento 2 module - Catalog GraphQL Extension for Magento GraphQL module
+Module for Magento 2

+**Catalog GraphQL Extended** - provides type and resolver information for the GraphQL module to generate catalog and product information endpoints.

+## License

+The module is licensed under the MIT license.